Cold Plunge vs Sauna: Science-Backed Benefits, Risks & How to Choose (2026 Guide)

 The Neurotransmitter Surge

-This combination of cold plunge dopamine and norepinephrine effects is why people report feeling so dialed in after an ice bath.
-It is not placebo.
-It is measurable neurochemistry, and the effects last for hours.
+This combination of cold plunge dopamine and norepinephrine effects is likely part of why people report feeling so dialed in after an ice bath.
+There is measurable neurochemistry behind it -- though how much of the "post-plunge high" is neurochemical versus the sense of accomplishment from doing something hard is still an open question.

 Energy Expenditure and Brown Fat

 Cold exposure forces your body to generate heat to survive, which ramps up caloric expenditure.
 Part of this happens through the activation of brown adipose tissue -- a metabolically active type of fat that burns energy specifically to produce warmth.
-I will be honest: the weight-loss claims around cold plunges tend to be overstated in popular media.
-You are not going to ice-bath your way to a six-pack.
-But the metabolic shift is real, measurable, and well-documented in the literature.
+A systematic review and meta-analysis (Life, 2022) confirmed that acute cold exposure increases both energy expenditure and brown adipose tissue activity in humans.
+That said, I will be honest: the weight-loss claims around cold plunges tend to be overstated in popular media.
+The acute bump in calorie burn is modest, and you are not going to ice-bath your way to a six-pack.

 Muscle Recovery